 5. Dinner Should Be Lighter Than Lunch

 Although often lunch and dinner are similar, the Montignac rule is that dinner will be much lighter than lunch.
 Dinner must contain less fat and more meat and vegetables with low glycemic index.

 6. Eliminate Sugar

 Another golden rule: no sugar.
 Sugar should be disposed of in all its forms.
 Do not think only about desserts, but also high glycemic index carbs that might contain hidden sugars.
 For example jams, soft drinks, fruit juices and various spices.

-It is important that alcohol be very limited and, what is very important it that you should never drink alcohol on an empty stomach.
+It is important that you limit your alcohol and never drink it on an empty stomach.
 The Montignac diet allows a 10 cl glass of wine or a 10 cl glass of beer at lunch or dinner – but the condition is to take a snack with protein and lipid or have eaten something before the first sip of alcohol.

-The Montignac diet allows a small amount of monounsaturated fats – such as olive oil, or polyunsaturated fats found in oily fish like salmon.
+The Montignac diet allows a small number of monounsaturated fats – such as olive oil, or polyunsaturated fats found in oily fish like salmon.
 Fish oil is not fattening.

 Wait three hours after a carbohydrate meal before ingesting lipids.
 Wait five hours after a lipid meal to ingest carbohydrates.
 What do you think about the Montignac diet?
 Does it sound like something you would try?